-- 1. Norfolk and Suffolk have a significant number of assets including those under Private Finance Initiatives (PFI) arrangements.
+- PFI recognition - 1.
+Norfolk and Suffolk have a significant number of assets including those under Private Finance Initiatives (PFI) arrangements.
 The PCC has the responsibility, control and risk in terms of the provision of those assets.
 Consequently, a critical judgement has been made to show any connected grant funding (e.g. for PFI), and the capital and financing costs of the provision of those assets in the PCC accounts. - 2.
 As the Chief Constable utilises the assets on a day-to-day basis, the officers and staff of the CC have responsibility for the use of the consumables, heating and lighting and so forth.
 Consequently, these costs are shown in the CC accounts including the service charges element of the PFI. - The budget is set by the PCC and provides the Chief Constable with the authority to incur expenditure.
-There are still uncertainties about the future funding beyond 2014-2015 in regard of what the PCC will receive from the government and limitations around the precept.
-The PCC and Chief Constable are working together to mitigate the impact of the funding gap emerging over the period of the Medium Term Financial Plan, the impact of which will be realised in the budget set by the PCC. - The allocation of transactions and balances between the PCC and the Chief Constable, that has been set out in the foreword to these accounts, is a judgement as a result of greater clarity and a better understanding of arrangements and governance between the PCC and the Chief Constable, as well as bulletins issued by CIPFA and the Audit Commission that enhanced the prevailing guidance.

-- KPMG were contracted to independently provide PFI accounting models for both the OCC and PIC schemes to calculate future liabilities for interest and capital repayments.
+There are still uncertainties about the future funding beyond 2015/16 in regard of what the PCC will receive from the government and limitations around the precept.
+The PCC and Chief Constable are working together to mitigate the impact of the funding gap emerging over the period of the Medium Term Financial Plan, the impact of which will be realised in the budget set by the PCC. - KPMG were contracted to independently provide PFI accounting models for both the OCC and PIC schemes to calculate future liabilities for interest and capital repayments.
 These are reviewed annually with any change effecting current year and future year charges. - Costs of pension arrangements require estimates assessed by independent qualified actuary's regarding future cash flows that will arise under the scheme liabilities.
 The assumptions underlying the valuation used for IAS19 reporting are the responsibility of the Group as advised by the actuaries.
 The financial assumptions are largely prescribed at any point and reflect market expectations at the reporting date.
-Assumptions are also made around the life expectancy of the UK population. - The amounts charged to the CC's balance sheet and CIES for the Local Government Pension Scheme have been apportioned on the basis of the employer's pension contributions paid by each party. - Establishing the valuation of operational and residential properties.
+Assumptions are also made around the life expectancy of the UK population. - Establishing the valuation of operational and residential properties.
 Depreciation is a calculation based on asset value and expected useful life of the assets.
 If the useful life of an asset is reduced then the depreciation charge to CIES will increase.
 The PCC monitors the useful life of assets to identify where any changes to the depreciation charge are required during the year.

-5. INTRA-GROUP FUNDING ARRANGEMENT BETWEEN THE PCC AND CHIEF CONSTABLE
+4. INTRA-GROUP FUNDING ARRANGEMENT BETWEEN THE PCC AND CHIEF CONSTABLE